 Materials used for Formwork

-Over the years the number of materials used for formwork has grown considerably.
+Depending on local regulations, over the years the number of materials used for formwork has grown considerably due to quality machinery.
 Traditional methods using materials such as timber are still used.
 Commonly used formwork facing materials include

 - Plain and resin-faced plywood,